 Eat fat, get thin.
 It truly can be that easy.

-(Plus -think of the money you’ll save — now you don’t have to pay extra for the egg whites only option at your favourite brunch place.
+(Plus -think of the money you’ll save — now you don’t have to pay extra for the egg whites only option at your favorite brunch place.
 Whole eggs now on for you.
 You’re welcome.)

 Although this may seem like crazy talk, there is this 3-legged, spotted unicorn myth “eating fat makes you fat” that continues to persist despite solid evidence to the contrary.
 A basic book on physiology will debunk this myth.
 Seriously.
 Literally makes no sense.